When discussing bicycle tourism, we have good news and bad news.

 BOOM IN POPULARITY

 It might surprise you to learn that bicycle tourism took center stage at this year’s ITB Berlin in March.
 For anyone unacquainted with the gathering, ITB Berlin is the single largest travel trade show in the world.
-When the good folks in Germany host a headline symposium to “explain how and why cycle tourism has developed from a niche product to a booming sector,” you’d be wise to pay close attention.
+Specifically, they hosted a headline symposium to “explain how and why cycle tourism has developed from a niche product to a booming sector.”

 Chief among the reasons given to explain its increase in popularity is the continued development of cycling infrastructure globally; a point that was hammered home when EuroVelo announced the most recent update to their gargantuan 15-trail cycling network in Europe.